NaimAyat/UCLA_CS118/Lecture6.md

   * Checks destination port number in segment
     * IP datagrams with same dest, port number, but different source IP address and/or source port number will be directed to the same socket at destination
   * Directs UDP segment to socket with that port number
+##### Connection-Oriented Demultiplexing
+* TCP socket identified by 4-tuple:
+  * Source IP address
+  * Source port number
+  * Dest IP address
+  * Dest port number
+* Demux: receiver uses all four values to direct segment to appropriate socket
+* Server host may support many simultaneous TCP sockets
+  * Each socket defined by its own 4-tuple
+* Web servers have different sockets for each connecting client
+  * Non-persistent HTTP will have different sockets for each request